IDMNYU/DM3193-DWA-FA14/dm3193_projects.md

 <tr>
     <td><strong>Show &amp; Tells<br></strong></td>
     <td><p>Every class session 1 to 2 students will share a link with the class.
 Dates TBD.</p>
-    <p><i>Post to basecamp with a subject of "show &amp; tell: descriptive name" and your name as the category.
-Post at least 1 before or by the midterm and at least 1 before or by the final</i></p>
+    <p><i>Post a message to basecamp with a subject of "show &amp; tell: descriptive name" and your name as the category.
+You will post 2 for the semeter.
+Dates TBD.</i></p>

     Each week, select a link to one of the following:
     <ul>